gothinkster/slim-php-realworld-example-app/readme.md

 > // TODO : more to come here.

-## Authentication and Security
+# Authentication and Security
-### Authentication
+## Authentication
 The api routes can be open to the public without authentication e.g [Get Article](https://github.com/gothinkster/realworld/tree/master/api#get-article).
 Some routes must be authenticated before being processed e.g [Follow user](https://github.com/gothinkster/realworld/tree/master/api#follow-user).
 Other routes require optional authentication and can be submitted without authentication.
 However, when the request has a `Token`, the request must be authenticated.
-This will make a difference in that the request user identity will be know when we have an authenticated user, and the response must reflect that.
+This will make a difference in that the request's user identity will be know when we have an authenticated user, and the response must reflect that.
 For example, the [Get Profile](https://github.com/gothinkster/realworld/tree/master/api#get-profile) endpoint has an optional authentication.
 The response will be a profile of a user, and the value of `following` in the response will depend on whether we have a`Token` in the request.

-#### JWT
+### JWT
 **Basic Idea**
 Unlike traditional web application, when designing a RESTful Api, when don't have a session to authenticate.
 On popular way to authenticate api requests is by using [JWT](https://jwt.io/).